 “I was skeptical that using respite care would actually help – I thought it might be more work than it was worth.
 But it was game-changing.
 It really was the first step for me to start taking better care of myself mentally and physically.“

 – Jennifer M., Caregiver, FL

-No-cost respite care for military and veteran caregivers
+FREE help for military and veteran caregivers

-The Elizabeth Dole Foundation and the U.S. Department of Veterans Affairs have joined together to create a new program, Respite Relief for Military and Veteran Caregivers, which offers family caregivers of veterans or service members access to no-cost, short-term relief with the help of in-home care professionals.
+The Elizabeth Dole Foundation and the U.S. Department of Veterans Affairs have joined together to create a new program, Respite Relief for Military and Veteran Caregivers, which offers family caregivers of veterans or service members access to free, short-term relief with the help of in-home care professionals.

 Respite Relief services include:

 - You must provide care to a wounded, ill, or injured veteran or service member (and submit proof of service).